vimaier/hpc-knapsack/README.md

 yellow daisy                   4.0 10.0
 salmon mousse                 1.0 1.0
 ~~~
-The first line contains information about the knapsack and the following items. *15.0* is the capacity of the knapsack. *4* represents the number of exemplars of each item. *5* is the number of distinct items and also the number of following lines.
+The first line contains information about the knapsack and the following items. *15.0* is the capacity of the knapsack. *4* represents the number of exemplars of each item. *5* is the number of distinct items and also the number of the following lines.
 Each of the following lines represents an item.
-The line consists of a name with maximal 13 characters, followed by the weight and the profit/worth.
+The line consists of a name with a maximum of 13 characters, followed by the weight and the profit/worth.
 For example the item with the name *gray mouse* has a weight of *1.0* and a worth of *2.0*.

-There is also the script `run_and_collect_statistics.sh` which was used with *cron* to collects some data.
+There is also the script `run_and_collect_statistics.sh` which was used with *cron* to collect some data.

 **test**

 This package stores our unit tests.
-We use CMake to create tests for us.
+We use CMake to create and execute the tests.
 These tests are executables.
-In case they terminate with the result code 0 then the test will be treated as passed.
-Is the return code not equals 0 then the test failed. [ctest](http://www.cmake.org/Wiki/CMake/Testing_With_CTest) can be used to execute the tests (see section *Build and Tests*).
+In case they terminate with the result code 0, the test will be treated as passed.
+Is the return code not equal to 0, the test failed. [ctest](http://www.cmake.org/Wiki/CMake/Testing_With_CTest) can be used to execute the tests (see section *Build and Tests*).
 The header file *TestData.h* contains the commonly used test data, for example paths to test files.
-There is a test for every implemented algorithm and further tests for testing input and output operations.
+There is a test for each implemented algorithm and further tests for testing input and output operations.

 **util**

 This package stores helper classes.
 Here are helpful functions for string and IO operations.

 ## Algorithm Execution Framework
-To avoid common tasks in the solving of a knapsack problem we use a small algorithm execution framework, the abstract class KnapSackSolver.
+To avoid duplication of common tasks in the solving of a knapsack problem, we use a small algorithm execution framework, represented by the abstract class KnapSackSolver.
 This class is responsible for the following tasks:

 * Reading input files (supported by KnapSackReader)
 * Writing solutions (supported by KnapSackWriter)
 * Executing algorithms and measuring time  (supported by GetWalltime)
 * Collect and write statistics for benchmarks  (supported by StatisticsWriter)

 An knapsack solving algorithm has to extend the class KnapSackSolver and implement the function *solve()*.
 Thus one can concentrate on the implementation and cut out the management details.
 Additionally the functions *setUp()* and *tearDown()*.
 The first function can be used to prepare data in front of each run.
 The latter can be used to make some finishing operations.
 The two functions will not be included in the time measurement.
-The idea behind is that we have a strict input format represented by the class KnapSack, but some algorithms need a different structure.
-Maybe it is possible to deliver this structure directly without conversion thus it we exclude the input conversion from time measurement.
-Additionally the time executed in this functions in the implemented algorithms are negligible.
+The idea behind is that we have a strict input format represented by the class KnapSack, but some algorithms need a different structure and may use the structure directly without conversion.
+Thus, we exclude the input conversion from time measurement.
+Additionally, the time spent executing those functions is negligible.

-The following snippet provides a minimal implementation of an algorithm (taken from *test/KnapSackSolverTest.cpp*):
+The following snippet provides a minimal implementation of an algorithm (taken from test class KnapSackSolverTest):

 ~~~{.cpp}
 class SolverImpl: public KnapSackSolver {